microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 At the end of this challenge you should:
 - Verify our environment has no UDRs.
-- Validate the following traffic is still going through the NVA.
+- Determine if it is still possible to inspect all traffic through the NVA and answer the following questions:
-  - spoke-to-spoke
-  - spokes-to-onprem
-  - onprem-to-hub
-  - onprem-to-spokes
+  - Which traffic is possible?
+  - Which traffic is not possible with this design?
+  - What other(s) design(s) would you consider (if applicable)?

 - Demonstrate to your coach you understand the behavior of the Route Server for this excercise.

 ## Learning Resources